 Visit the Keynsham Swimming Club's website for full information about membership, training and trials.

 The entry level for swimmers aged nine and below is the Preliminary Squad.
 This squad trains twice per week and helps youngsters to become competent swimmers.
 Those with the right skill and aptitude will be asked to progress to the Junior Squad.

 Excellent coaching for all ages on your doorstep

 Saltford Tennis Club is a friendly, local club that caters for all ages and abilities.
 They provide coaching through Team Bath Tennis, with Dillon Slade as the resident coach.
 Team Bath’s all-encompassing tennis programme is one of just four LTA International High Performance Centres in the UK – recognised as having exceptional tennis.

-We are delighted to support the Saltford Community Association in letting you know that the new Saltford Community Post Office is now open.
+We are delighted to support the Saltford Community Association in encouraging you to make good use of our Saltford Community Post Office, shop and library.
 "Combining the Post Office with the Library means that Saltford can maintain and support two village amenities that would otherwise be lost, probably for ever.
 Remember to use it, or we may lose it."

 What can your local post office provide?

 Not all the 175 services the Post Office has to offer but the following services are all available in your village: